 Mapping customer journeys should always aim for business impact.
-Creating a customer journey map might feel like something that is fairly easy and even fun to do, but should not be taken lightly.
-Finding a pretty template and putting it up on the wall does not help you run your business - and customer journey maps should first and foremost be tools for customer centric business management.
+Creating a customer journey map might feel like something that is fairly easy and even fun to do but it should not be taken lightly.
+Finding a pretty template and putting it up on the wall does not help you run your business - and customer journey maps should, first and foremost, be tools for customer-centric business management.

 A customer journey map can be a powerful tool to help you visualise and clarify current or future states of customer experience in all stages of the customership.
-It's the next step after you have have defined the buyer personas for your business, but make sure all actions are based on the Customer Experience Strategy you have established.
+It's the next step after you have defined the buyer personas for your business, but make sure all actions are based on the Customer Experience Strategy you have established.
 A comprehensive customer journey map consists of customer actions, motives and experiences but also of organisational activities and roles that are responsible for these activities.
-Concentrating merely on optimizing individual touchpoints is a route to failure, as stated in an earlier blog post.
+Concentrating merely on optimising individual touchpoints is a route to failure, as stated in this blog post

-Unfortunately, most of the available customer journey map templates represent only the customer side, which is why we decided to create an all-encompassing template targeting specifically those items that have business impact.
-The key is to include the organizational side of your business into the mapping and nurture the interactions between your company and customers.
+Unfortunately, most of the available customer journey map templates represent only the customer side, which is why we decided to create an all-encompassing template targeting specifically those items that have a business impact.
+The key is to include the organisational side of your business into the mapping and nurture the interactions between your company and customers.
 In addition to organisational roles and activities, we recommend adding metrics, goals and KPIs to mappings in order to make the customer journey map more actionable.
-For reference, take a look at Mari Silvennoinen’s recent post about measuring customer experience - it’ll give you an idea on how to add the above mentioned attributes to your company’s customer journey.
+For reference, take a look at Mari Silvennoinen’s post about measuring customer experience - it’ll give you an idea of how to add the above-mentioned attributes to your company’s customer journey.

-You can download the online grocery store example and the editable Customer Journey Map template with short instructions from the button below.
+You can download the online grocery store example and the editable Customer Journey Map template with short instructions by filling the form below.